Marklin2289/polygon-learning/markdown/pyth/PYTH_EXCHANGE.md

-Before we start working on making swaps with actual tokens, we're going to create a mock implementation as a starting point.
-For this implementation, we will also link the buy & sell orders to a manual button press and it will draw from the fake token balances in the mock wallet.
+Before we start working on making swaps with actual tokens on the Solana devnet, we're going to create a mock implementation as a starting point.
+For this implementation, we will also link the buy & sell orders to a manual button press for testing.

 Then we're going to work with some additional code libraries to perform token swaps on a Solana based DEX.
-This is where we will be able to swap our SOL for some USDC so that we can begin using the liquidation bot.
-We'll go over the `JupiterSwapClient` which will be used to swap SOL for SPL tokens.
+This is where we will be able to swap our SOL for some USDC using the Orca pools on devnet so that we can begin using the liquidation bot.
+We'll go over the `OrcaSwapClient` which will be used to swap SOL for SPL tokens.

 On mainnet, we have access to the more powerful Jupiter SDK where we can swap directly without needing to keep track of intermediate pairs.
 Again, the mainnet enabled code is primarily for illustration and should not be used without proper testing and understanding the inherent risks.
-We will provide a video walkthrough of the finished product in the next step so that you can see it in operation without needing to spend your own SOL.

 ---